cgarciaarano/homelab/ansible/README.md

 - Authenticate repo.
 - Install packages, will use the appropiate version of `postgresql`.
 - Setup, uses some templating.
 It can be hard to be consistent between versions.
 [Here](https://github.com/ANXS/postgresql) they solved it using different templates for each version.
 - Add admin user.
 This is tricky.
 Usage of `postgresql_user` module requires `psycopg2` to be installed on the target host, which is far from ideal.
-Other option is to create the user using a crafted query via `psql` binary, which is also crappy.
+Other option is to create the user using a crafted query via `psql` binary, which is also crappy, so I've taken the option of installing `python-psycopg2` system package, as it's the cleanest way.

 #### Templates